Setting Up Proxy for Oracle Web Console Access

 - Click Save to complete registration.

-- After accessing the Samsung Cloud Platform using browsers such as Chrome, Edge, then access the Oracle Cloud Console link provided by the Samsung Cloud Platform.
+- After accessing the Samsung Cloud Platform using browsers such as Chrome or Edge, follow the Oracle Cloud Console link provided by the Samsung Cloud Platform.

 - When registering a PAC file on the client PC and connecting directly, the network path is as follows.

-Setting up connection when there is a separate proxy server (Register forwarding information on the proxy server)
+Configure connection when a separate proxy server is present (register forwarding information on the proxy server)

-Depending on the user environment, there are cases where a proxy managed by the network/security administrator is already installed for security purposes.
-In such cases, you need to request the proxy administrator to add proxy settings for accessing the Samsung Cloud Platform Oracle service.
+Depending on the user environment, a proxy managed by the network/security administrator may already be installed for security purposes.
+In such cases, you need to request the proxy administrator to add a proxy configuration for accessing the Samsung Cloud Platform Oracle service.

-- When requesting the proxy administrator to register forwarding information, convey the following.
+- When requesting the proxy administrator to register forwarding information, provide the following details.

 *.ap-suwon-1.oci.oraclecloud35.com